Content on this page was generated by AI and has not been manually reviewed.

 How does NAT traversal work?

 NAT traversal mechanisms enable devices behind NATs to discover how they appear to the outside world and to establish a usable path for traffic.
 This often involves encapsulating traffic in UDP, discovering public-facing addresses, and, if needed, relaying traffic through an intermediary server.
-Is edge secure for online privacy and security on Microsoft Edge with a VPN: a complete guide

 What are UDP hole punching and ICE?